-- Use DM for short messages — DM is best used for short messages that require a quick reply;
+- Use DMs for short messages that require a quick reply.

-- Keep it to the point — It’s easy to veer off the topic and engage in a casual chatter with the other person (or people), but that might distract you from work;
+- Keep it to the point.
+It’s easy to veer off the topic and engage in casual chatter with your interlocutor(s), but don’t let that distract you from work.

-- Be respectful of other people’s time — Pumble and similar platforms allow people to update their availability status, so if someone’s status says “on a break” or “in a meeting”, respect that and get back to them when they’re available;
+- Be respectful of other people’s time.
+A team communication app like Pumble allows its users to update their availability status.
+So, if someone’s status says that they’re “on a break” or “in a meeting,” respect that, and get back to them when they’re available.

-- Keep informal conversations outside of formal channels — Many teams have channels for fun and casual conversations, so if you want to share a meme or a trailer for an upcoming movie, post it in the appropriate channel instead of spamming a work-related channel.
+- Keep informal conversations outside of formal channels.
+Many teams have channels for fun and casual conversations.
+So, if you want to share a meme or a trailer for an upcoming movie, post it in the appropriate channel instead of spamming a work-related one.

-- Informational reports — documents that present unbiased facts about the outcomes of a certain situation, such as the number of members in a team, the roles of members in a team, and their performance results during a particular time period;
+- Informational reports, which present unbiased facts about the outcomes of a particular situation, such as the number of members in a team, the roles of said members, and their performance during a specific time period,

-- Analytical reports — documents that analyze the current situation of a company to help the said company make optimal decisions for the future;
+- Analytical reports, which analyze the current situation of a company to help its management make optimal decisions for the future,

-- Research reports — documents that analyze, collect, and present the data, studies, statistics, and other relevant information important for a relevant topic;
+- Research reports, which analyze, collect, and present the data, studies, statistics, and other relevant information about a certain topic,

-- Explanatory reports — documents that explain a topic or a situation to help relevant individuals understand it;
+- Explanatory reports, which explain a topic or a situation to help relevant individuals understand it, and

-- Progress reports — documents that update people on the progress made on a project, task, or group of tasks, within a specific time period.
+- Progress reports, which update people on the progress made on a project, task, or group of tasks, within a specific time period.

-The CTO of an app sending the CEO of a company a progress report relating to the development of the said app.
+The CTO of an app sends the CEO of a company a progress report relating to the development of the aforementioned app.

 Tips for writing great reports

 Reports need to be highly organized and easy to follow, so you need to be extra careful while writing them.
 Here are some tips that may help you improve your report-writing skills:

 - Use a clear layout — Make the report easy to read by adhering to an organized layout with headings and subheadings, lists and bullets, etc.

-- Edit before sending — Reread several times before you send the report to edit out any superfluous information.
+- Edit before sending — Reread your report several times to remove superfluous information.

 A form is a templated document with fields or placeholders in which you can write text or select options in order to quickly answer pre-made questions.